openedx/edx-documentation/en_us/course_authors/source/manage_live_course/automatic_email.rst

   Upgrade by November 25, 2017.

-.. _Weekly Course Highlight Message:
+.. _Course Highlight Message:

 ================================
-Weekly Highlight Email
+Course Highlight Email
 ================================

+EdX sends Course Highlight messages for both Instructor-paced and Self-paced courses.
+The logic for when the message is sent depends on the Course pacing.

+* Instructor-paced:

+  * Highlights are sent every seven days after a learner enrolls in a course.

+* Self-paced:

+  * Highlights are sent based on the due dates calculated from the learner's enrollment date, the number of sections in the course, and the expected duration of the course (known as a Personalized Learner Schedule).
+Once the calculated due date for a section has passed, the highlights for the next section are sent out.
+  * Example: Section 2 ends on December 3, 2020 for a specific learner based on their Schedule.
+Section 3 highlights will be sent out on December 4, 2020 for that learner.
+  * **Note**: This could result in highlights being sent out every few days (3/4 days) in shorter expected duration courses with many sections or longer than a week (10+ days) in longer expected duration courses with few sections.

-EdX sends the following message every seven days after a learner enrolls in a course.
-For more information, see :ref:`Set Section Highlights for Weekly Course Highlight Messages`.
+For more information, see :ref:`Set Section Highlights for Course Highlight Messages`.

 .. include:: ../../../shared/developing_course/course_highlight_message_text.rst